-Was the lead R&D shader and lighting developer for the show, responsible for :
+Was the core lead Houdini R&D developer for the show, responsible for :

-- DNGR Team Renderer development, integration of Kip Thorne’s wormhole mathematics to create a relativistic pathtracer
+- DNGR Team Renderer development, part of the team for integration of Kip Thorne’s wormhole mathematics to create a relativistic pathtracer.

 - Light shaders and tools development